 The Mountaineers absolutely have the players to compete at a high level this year, but with a difficult Big 12 schedule in place, it’s tough to determine how well they’ll actually perform.

 Regardless of projections, the football season should bring a much-needed boost of energy to the West Virginia sports betting market.
 The state has been struggling in terms of generating a lot of betting action and revenue in recent months.

-A large part of that problem is WV’s lack of an online sportsbook.
+A large part of that problem is WV’s lack of an online sportsbook or a betting app.
 It’s been reported that FanDuel Sportsbook might be the first to launch, but it’s truly a guessing game.
 DraftKings Sportsbook could also release in time for football season.

 Let’s take a deeper look inside WVU’s week 1 matchup and see how the Mountaineers will do against the James Madison Dukes.

 A lot of times, quality college football programs schedule a weaker, FCS opponent for the opening week of the season.
 This gives the team a nice and easy dress rehearsal where it can work out the kinks before getting into the tough part of the schedule.